ak-ustutt/GeCCo-public/README.md

     > FC=gfortran CC=gcc ./configure --with-blas='-lmkl_gf_lp64 -lmkl_core -lmkl_sequential -lpthread -lm'

 I have not tried other blas libraries in a long time.
 Let me know about any other working solutions.
+GNU fortran works for version 8.1; newer versions seem to be more picky about syntax issues, currently inquiring this.

 (3) Build: